 - A GOOD weld is determined by bending the stud back and forth.
 Failure should occur in the stud shank or workpiece, not in the weld. - HOT weld shows excessive splatter adjust voltage downward (see 7.
-A. below). - COLD weld shows little or no splatter and may have a void between the stud and workpiece - adjust voltage upwards. (see 7.
-B. below).
+A. below). - COLD weld shows little or no splatter and may have a void between the stud and workpiece adjust voltage upwards. (see 7.
+B. below). - 7.
+Adjust the weld voltage up or down until a satisfactory weld is consistently achieved.